Finite Volume schemes#

 auto conv = samurai::make_convection_SCHEME<FieldType>(a);

-auto a = samurai::make_field<dim>("velocity", mesh); // the size must correspond to the space dimension
+auto a = samurai::make_vector_field<double, dim>("velocity", mesh); // the size must correspond to the space dimension

 auto conv = samurai::make_convection_SCHEME<FieldType>(a);